canocalir/react-pricing-table/README.md

-# React Dev News App
+# React Pricing Table App

 ### Used Tech and Libraries
 * React JS